 Your plan will include a calendar of key moments, campaigns or dates.
-Armed with this understanding, you can then layer in different elements of marketing to align with these moments.
+Armed with this understanding, you can layer in different elements of marketing to align with these moments.

-Pro tip: Be sure to allow yourself enough time for revisions, hiccups or any obstacles that could stop your marketing in its tracks.
+Be sure to allow yourself enough time for revisions, hiccups or any obstacles that could stop your marketing in its tracks.
 Add a buffer, if for nothing more than peace of mind.

 As you build out the channels and tactics of your plan, prioritize those that will help you reach your goals based on buyer intent.
-Map your content out against deadlines (keeping in mind that changes and roadblocks happen), and make sure all the key players of your team know which elements they will manage.
+Map out your content against deadlines (keeping in mind that changes and roadblocks happen), and make sure all the key players of your team know which elements they will manage.